 That’s how you end up with such “inspired blends”.
 You take these Mokha + Java impersonators and blend them together.
 Most frequently, roasters go with an Ethiopian + Sumatran.
 The Ethiopian will (should!) be a dry processed coffee like Yemen’s.
 And the Sumatran will come from the island of Sumatra, a mere ferry ride from Java.
-This is simple enough, but occasionally you’ll end up with whacky things like Colombian beans in the blend.
+This is simple enough, but occasionally you’ll end up with wacky things like Colombian beans in the blend.

 But no, no, no!
 It's not that easy.
 Let’s assume that getting the ingredients right—rather than being the end point—is the starting point!

-Once there, how then do you get the Mokha-Java blend to take flight?
+Once there, how do you get the Mokha-Java blend to take flight?
 I’m talking the kind of coffee that not only tastes amazing, but inspires as well.
 That’s a tall order for some bean juice, but let me give it a go.

 When I approach the philosophy of blending, it’s not just about historical accuracy.
 If it were, I’d source the proper historical origins and then I’d huddle over a historic open fire or antique cast iron stove.
 I would sweat profusely while stirring some coffee beans as they roasted unevenly and pungent smoke filled the coffee shop.
 For extra authenticity, I’d surround myself with arguing men wielding the best political pamphlets and broadsides of the day.
 Long live King George!
-You could bring the kids to this historical reenactment, circa 1720 pre-industrial revolution London.
-The proper quote to describe the coffee would be, “blacke as soote and tasting not much unlike it.”
-(The English Poet, George Sandys)
+You could bring the kids to this historical reenactment, circa 1720, pre-industrial revolution London.
+The proper quote to describe the coffee would be, “blacke as soote and tasting not much unlike it” (the English poet, George Sandys).

 This looks and sounds amazing, and is in some ways where I take inspiration.